monicacrespo/-bootcamp-devops-lemoncode/01-docker/3.exercise-02/README.md

         lemoncode-challenge:
     ```

-2. Run below command on top of project folder which include docker-compose.yml files to launch the containers and run the app(s).
+2. Run below command on top of project folder which include docker-compose.yml files to launch the containers and run the app(s)

     ```
     docker-compose --project-name lemoncode-challenge-docker up --build -d